Encounters on the sand…

 Geographic distribution.
 Mediterranean Sea, Black Sea, North Sea and Northeast Atlantic from southern Norway to Morocco.

-The starry weever (or streaked weever), Trachinus radiatus, Cuvier, 1829 – Trachinidae
+The starry (or streaked) weever, Trachinus radiatus, Cuvier, 1829 – Trachinidae

 Venom apparatus.
 There is a large venom spine on each operculum, and 2 or 3 smaller ones on the dorsal edge of the eye orbit.
 There are 6 venom spines on the first dorsal fin (a small dark fin, pointed by the yellow arrow on the picture below) and no venom spines on the second dorsal fin.
 The anal fin bears two venom spines.